christopherfj/AGenericALSSL_CEE2026/README.md

-## A Generic Framework Based on Active and Semi-Supervised Learning for Text Classification Tasks
+## An Uncertainty-Based Framework for Text Classification Using Active and Semi-Supervised Learning

 by Christopher A. Flores, and Rodrigo Verschae